PibeChorro/PibeChorro.github.io/README.md

 Privacy Policy: https://policies.google.com/privacy

 **Sentry** (sentry.io)
 Used for backend error monitoring and crash reporting.
-When a server-side error occurs, Sentry may capture technical data including your username and request context to help diagnose the issue.
+Sentry captures technical error data including stack traces, request URLs, and performance metrics.
+No personally identifiable information is transmitted to Sentry.
 This data is used exclusively for debugging and improving app stability.
 Privacy Policy: https://sentry.io/privacy/